pesto-students/gitcollab-fe-n12-delta/README.md

 ### User Profile

-A user can have multiple profiles, and each profile can have associated shipping addresses and payment methods.

 **_We will not be supporting live order tracking.
 It may be supported later._**

 - #### User Details Page